 Depending on what you are looking for, your tastes and your budget, you can choose the best pass for you:

-- Ticket for the entire Sónar festival: 185 euros.
+- Ticket for the entire Sónar festival: from 185 euros.

-The night time Sónar space is a little trickier to access as it’s located outside Barcelona at the Fira Gran Via de l’Hospitalet de Llobregat.
+The Sónar Night space is a little tricky to access as it’s located outside Barcelona at the Fira Gran Via de l’Hospitalet de Llobregat.

 Sónar by night is a little further out, but don’t panic!
 The festival organisers have thought of everything.
 A special bus service is laid on during the entire festival, called SonarBus.
 The bus has 2 lines and the journey costs 2.50 euros.